benkoger/overhead-video-worked-examples/README.md

 ## Worked Example 1: Gelada Monkeys
 This example processes aerial video footage of gelada monkeys (*Theropithecus gelada*).
 The recordings were provided by the [Guassa Gelada Research Project](http://anthro.fullerton.edu/gelada/), and were collected between October 16, 2019 and February 28, 2020 at the Guassa Community Conservation Area in the Ethiopian highlands.
 Our analyses here focus on a single video observation.
 Geladas were recorded with a DJI Mavic 2 Pro.

 In this example, we start with the raw videos and build an annotated dataset from scratch.
 The provided notebooks work through the steps listed below.
-The step numbers correspond to the step numbers in the main text and supplement of Koger *et al.* (n.d.).
+The step numbers correspond to the step numbers in the main text and supplement of Koger *et al.* (2023).

 Note that Step 2 and Step 4 require the use of 3rd party software to complete image annotation and Structure-from-Motion (SfM) tasks.
 We use [Labelbox](https://labelbox.com/) for annotation and [Pix4d](https://www.pix4d.com/product/pix4dmapper-photogrammetry-software) for SfM, but there are other options available.
 - **Step 1: Video Recording**